neuralchen/Bivolution/README.md

 **The official repository with Pytorch**

+We are working on the final version paper, and the code will be avaliable soon!

 ## Abstract

 Dynamic convolution has achieved significant gain in performance and computational complexity, thanks to its powerful representation capability given limited filter number/layers.